sorry-cypress/sorry-cypress/README.md

 The state - test runs and results - are persisted in MongoDB, thus, can be queried and displayed in a dashboard.

-To enable this driver, set the configuration of `.env` file:
+To enable this driver, set the envrionment variables:

 ```
 EXECUTION_DRIVER="../execution/mongo/driver"